-Assume that $(X,\App)$ is a pair satisfying axioms (A1) to (A3).
+Suppose that $(X,\App)$ is a pair satisfying axioms (A1) to (A3).
 Recall that the germs of Weyl simplices based at a vertex $x$ are partially ordered by inclusion.
-A germ $\Delta_x S_1$ of a Weyl simplex $S_1$ is contained in $\Delta_xS_2$ if there exist $x$-based representatives $S'_1, S'_2$ contained in a common apartment such that $S_1'$ is a face of $S_2'$.
+A germ $\Delta_x S_1$ of a Weyl simplex $S_1$ is contained in the germ $\Delta_xS_2$ of a different Weyl simplex $S_2$ if there exist $x$-based representatives $S'_i$ of $\partial S_i, i=1,2$ contained in a common apartment such that $S_1'$ is a face of $S_2'$.
 The \emph{residue} $\Delta_xX$ of $X$ at $x$ is the set of all germs of Weyl simplices based at $x$.

-\begin{thm} Assume that $(X,\App)$ has property (GG) in addition to (A1)--(A3).
-Then $\Delta_xX$ is a spherical building of type $\RS$ for all $x$ in $X$.
-Furthermore if in addition (A5) holds $\Delta_xX$ is independent of $\App$. \end{thm} \begin{proof} We verify the axioms of the definition of a simplicial building, which can be found on page 76 in \cite{Brown}.
+\begin{thm} If $(X,\App)$ satisfies (A1)--(A3) and property (GG), then $\Delta_xX$ is a spherical building of type $\RS$ for all $x$ in $X$. \end{thm} \begin{proof} We verify the axioms of the definition of a simplicial building, which can be found on page 76 in \cite{Brown}.
 It is easy to see that $\Delta_xX$ is a simplicial complex with the partial order defined above.
 It is a pure simplicial complex, since each germ of a face is contained in a germ of a Weyl chamber.
-The set of equivalence classes determined by a given apartment of $X$ containing $x$ is a subcomplex of $\Delta_xX$ which is a Coxeter complex of type $\RS$.
+The set of equivalence classes determined by a given apartment of $X$ containing $x$ is a sub-complex of $\Delta_xX$ which is a Coxeter complex of type $\RS$.
 Hence we define those to be the apartments of $\Delta_xX$.
 Therefore, by definition, each apartment is a Coxeter complex.
 Two apartments of $\Delta_xX$ are isomorphic via an isomorphism fixing the intersection of the corresponding apartments of $X$, hence fixing the intersection of the apartments of $\Delta_xX$ as well.
-Finally due to property (GG) any two chambers are contained in a common apartment and we can conclude that $\Delta_xX$ is a spherical building of type $\RS$.
+Finally due to property (GG) any two chambers are contained in a common apartment and we can conclude that $\Delta_xX$ is a spherical building of type $\RS$. \end{proof}